ddelphi/bentbt/readme.md

 You can drag the torrent file to the executable `cmd` file, to execute the method.

-The insertion method will insert a word between every charactor.
+The insertion method will insert a word between every character.
 The hex method will convert the information text into utf8 hex format.

 #### advanced usage